 With the iPhone application you do everything you can on the Pinterest website plus you can pin with your camera.

 I’ve seen posts on many blogs about how people use Pinterest for commercial purposes though.
 If you take a look around on the site you will also notice many leading brands have a presence there.
-Maybe they’ve been invited by Pinterest?
+Maybe they’ve been invited by the site directly?
 Or perhaps they’re holding out for Pinterest to change their terms to allow commercial use?

-In any case, all the talk on the internet says that having a presence on Pinterest can really improve your search engine rankings.
+In any case, all the talk on the internet says that having a presence on the site can really improve your search engine rankings.
 That’s why, I’m sure many companies are going against the Acceptable Use Policy.
 Particularly as you can make use of videos on your boards.

 What about Copyright issues?